Mohitsen11/Calculator/README.md

 # Calculator
-Created this project using Html, Css and JavaScript
+Created this project using Html, Css from scratch.